MalekMansour/Killer-Invasion/Ideas.md

 Hacking people's IP addresses and finding out their real address.
 You can then send hitmen on those people.
 Or get the second ending to kill the killer.

 Redhacker:
+You have to insert someone's information and the more information you have on them, the faster it will work.
+This program is used to find someone's IP address.
+You can then insert the IP address inside of anonymouse to find a real address.